 - 1. Open the Custom Detection Rules tab, using the procedure in Viewing All Current Custom Detection Rules. - 2.
 Click Create Custom Rule to open the Custom Detection Rule dialog.
 For a description of the fields on this dialog, refer to Custom Detection Rule Dialog.
-Note the following: - Once you use Lookup Component to select or create a component for the rule, the component information is populated on the dialog.
-However, you can edit this information as needed. - You can add As-Found License Text, Notices Text, and Audit Notes content as needed for the rule.
-This information is displayed in the future inventory items created automatically by the rule. - 3.
-Scroll down to the File MD5 pane. - For each codebase file you want to add to the rule, click the Add File button and provide the file's name and MD5 value.
+Note the following: - Once you use Lookup Component to select or create a component for the rule, the component information is populated in the dialog.
+You can edit this information as needed. - You can add As-Found License Text, Notices Text, and Audit Notes content as needed for the rule.
+This information is used for any future inventory items automatically created by the rule. - 3.
+In the Detection Criteria field, select the type of file criteria you are specifying to detect the presence of the component-file MD5 values or file paths.
+(The set of files can use only one criteria type.
+The default type is File MD5.)